IMG_8182

 Place the ciappe on a baking tray.
 Now with a fork, make little holes all over the surface.
 Sprinkle some coarse salt on the dough.
 Now on to the next ball, repeating the process.

-Bake in the preheated oven for 18-20 minutes until very light golden in color.
+Bake in the preheated oven for 20 minutes (depending on your oven) until very light golden in color.
 Leave on a rack to cool completely.

 As a variation on a theme (maybe not always authentic but also very good) try making them with olives, caraway or cumin seeds or replace (some of) the wheat flour with spelt.